wavefrontHQ/docs/pages/doc/dashboards_managing.md

 ### Editing the Dashboard JSON

-All of the changes described above can also be done by editing the dashboard's JSON format.
-In order to access the JSON editor, click **Edit JSON** next to the **Save** button on the task bar.
+You can directly modify any dashboard properties by editing the dashboard's JSON format.
+To access the JSON editor, click **Edit JSON** next to the **Save** button on the task bar.
 This link is only displayed when your dashboard is in edit mode.
 Only use this option if you have a good understanding of JSON.

 When editing a dashboard, you may make several changes at a time.
 If you wish to remove a single change, but not the changes made before it, click the revert icon ![revert.png](images/revert.png#inline) near the **Save** button on the task bar.
 The revert icon removes changes starting with the most recent and working its way backwards.
 You can only remove changes this way in the current edit mode session.